kamalchabouk/deliveryapp/README.md

 """under Process started 15 Dec 2024"""
-# Liferando App Simulation
+# Food Delivery App

-This project simulates the functionality of the LifeReno app, aiming to provide a professional approach to creating a similar service application.
+This is a project where I am building an app that simulates the functionality of **Food Delivery App**.
+The goal is to create a professional and user-friendly platform for ordering food from local restaurants.

 ## Overview